thalesvb/thalesvb.github.io/_posts/2021-03-23-abap-short-circuit-fiori-launchpad-bits-turn-it-into-a-daft-webapp.md

 ## The aftermath

-ou could also take both experience and knowledge to a next level, like fiorize installation experience through a Launchpad Plugin.
+You can take both experience and knowledge to a next level, like fiorize installation experience through a Launchpad Plugin.
 You can toy with other things to improve PWA experience, but you'll always have to think twice if that requires something that relies on ABAP side: "Am I jeopardizing myself doing that?"
 "Is that code released for customers?"
 "Is there a public API for that?"
 You'll have to develop, mend, maintain, check on every support package upgrade.

 Want the better experience?
 Be picky and make your company expenses worth by [influencing the software][sap_customer_influence], or meet us on some shady corner [mumbling about immutable decisions took inside][sap_never_implementing_basic_features].